NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2Y
     - Added
     - A lower damage pseudo-stagger that leaves the opponent grounded for unique use in setups
+    - Does 10 damage
     - Shino is +13 after the throw
-    - Does 10 damage total
 - 5X
     - Hitbox appears one frame sooner
     - One less frame of super freeze (TODO: Now 2 less?)
     - Hitbox appears one frame later (better range)
 - 2X
+    - Damage increased from 78 to 83
     - Bugs spawn faster
-    - Each hit does 1 more damage
     - Slightly less lift
     - Hitbox travels slightly more vertically to improve consistency
 - RB